 CAS-One planning and navigation technology sets the standard in image-guided interventional and surgical treatments for the liver, and is poised to become the standard-of-care.

-CAS-One offers you the oppertunity to leave hospital one day after surgery to get well in a familiar environment and to restart life without any surgical wounds.
+CAS-One offers patients the oppertunity to leave hospital one day after surgery and recover in a familiar environment - a restart into life without any surgical wounds.